How to Write a Resume: Guide & Examples

 Video: How to Make a Resume in 3 Minutes With MyPerfectResume

-How to Write a Resume for a Job in 6 Steps
+How to Make a Resume in 7 Steps

 To write a resume for a job, add your contact information, a professional summary, relevant skills, work experience, education credentials, and optional sections tailored to the role.